- Well-being Projects

 Be part of a shared assessment process to help us assess the impact these activities have on student well-being

-Choose to attend optional drop-in chats or other opportunities to connect with participating faculty members and instructors
+Choose to attend optional drop-in chats or other opportunities to connect with participating faculty members, instructors, and TAs/TMs

-Everyone’s well-being has been impacted by the COVID-19 pandemic, and each person has and continues to experience this differently.
+Everyone’s well-being has been impacted by the COVID-19 pandemic and incidents on the world stage; each person has and continues to experience this differently.
 The pandemic has exacerbated mental health stressors.
 Youth aged 18-30 have been particularly likely to report increased anxiety and stress in 2020 (Samji et al., 2021).
 Students at post-secondary institutions also reported increased stress as we all navigated the switch from in-person to remote teaching, along with other pandemic-related educational complications (Rashid & Di Genova, 2020).
-We will face additional challenges as we return to campus this Fall.
-Instructors and faculty can play an important role in creating conditions that support student well-being, and with that student learning, engagement, and retention.
+Instructors, faculty, and TAs/TMs play an important role in creating conditions that support student well-being, and with that student learning, engagement, and retention.

 For more information about the impact of well-being on student success, and ways that instructors can affect both, see this project rationale.

 Resume for advancement/line for CV

 Be part of a support network of faculty, instructors, and TAs/TMs

 Access resources and learn with and from others on what they are doing to contribute to well-being and student academic success

 Letter of recognition from Dr.Elizabeth Elle, vice provost and associate vice-president, Learning & Teaching

 “It was really nice to have a prompt to help get conversations with new people started.
 It made it feel less intimidating to talk to someone new.
 I also loved how open the prompt were, allowing us to engage as lightly or deeply as we liked.
 I feel like we often started out saying pretty standard things like being stressed about exams, but after a while people started sharing more personal and meaningful things about themselves.
 The activity made me feel like a part of a community.”